WEC-Sim/WEC-Sim/docs/user/code_structure.rst

     define the wave forces on the WEC, for more information refer to the :ref:`user-advanced-features-irregular-wave-binning` section.

-waveImport
+elevationImport
-"""""""""""
+"""""""""""""""

-The ``waveImport`` case is the wave type for wave simulations using user-defined time-series (ex: from experiments).
+The ``elevationImport`` case is the wave type for wave simulations using user-defined time-series (ex: from experiments).
 The user-defined wave surface elevation must be defined with the time (s) in the first column, and the wave surface elevation (m) in the second column.
 An example of this is given in the ``etaData.mat`` file in the tutorials directory folder of the WEC-Sim source code.
-The ``waveImport`` case is defined by including the following in the input file::
+The ``elevationImport`` case is defined by including the following in the input file::

-    waves = waveClass('waveImport');
+    waves = waveClass('elevationImport');
     waves.waveElevationFile ='<waveElevationFile>.mat';